Last Updated on January 5, 2021 by Julia Wilson

 - If the cause can be identified, then specific therapy can be aimed at treating or managing the problem, as indicated.

-- Professional cleaning of the teeth under anaesthesia is necessary, as a periodontal disease may cause or at least contribute to stomatitis.
+- Professional cleaning of the teeth under anaesthesia is necessary, as periodontal disease may cause or at least contribute to stomatitis.

 - Antibiotics given long term may be of benefit.